-On your pet's arrival, you will be greeted by our receptionist and asked to fill out a consent form.
-Once it is completed a veterinary technician will check you in and go over the ultrasound procedure.
+On your pet's arrival, a veterinary technician will check you in, review/fill out a consent form for you, and go over the ultrasound procedure.
 Your pet will then be brought into our ultrasound suite and placed in a soft, comfortable positioning device.
 In most cases we shave the hair at the location of the ultrasound exam in order to obtain better images and a more accurate diagnosis.